tpoisot/ms_proba_networks/ms/maintext.md

-of the measures; due to the experimental design of the @poul08 study, probabilities of interactions are bound to be high, and so variance is minimal (most elements of $\mathbf{A}$ have a value of either $0$ or $1$, and so their individual variance is $0$).
+of the measures; due to the experimental design of the @poul08 study, probabilities of interactions are bound to be high, and so variance is minimal (most elements of $\mathbf{A}$ have a value of either $0$ or $1$, and so their individual variance is $0$ -- though their confidence interval varies as a function of the number of observations from which the probability is derived).
 Still, despite overall low variance, the binary approach severely mis-represents the structure of the network.

 ## Null-model based hypothesis testing